phR0ze/examples-rs/macroquad_ui/core/README.md

 Group is the fundamental container object from which all others are derived

 ## Backlog
+* Need a container type object I can use to test layouts

 * Support for label to have clicked and hovered color changes
 * Relatively size the button based on the containing widget's size
   * [examples/relative.rs](exmamples/relative.rs)